MegaBitmap/UDPBD-for-XEBP/README.md

 ### UDPBD on Windows

-1. Somewhere on your PC, example `Documents`, create a new folder `PS2`.
+1. Somewhere on your PC, for example `Documents`, create a new folder `PS2`.

 2. Inside the `PS2` folder, create `CD` and `DVD` folders.